 Sorry to get grim on you, but there is a silver lining here – gum disease is preventable and treatable if caught in the early stages!
 Your individual treatment plan will depend on how far the disease has progressed.
 In the early stages, we may be able to reverse the effects and treat your gum disease with a few simple changes to your oral hygiene routine.
 We can provide you with products like mouth rinse and antibiotics that will get your infection under control.
 We will want to see you more regularly for periodontal cleanings.

 If necessary, we use a treatment called scaling and root planing to clean below the gum line to remove the infection.
-If the disease has progressed to the point where your gums have receded and formed periodontal pockets, more drastic, even surgical treatment may be required.
+If the disease has progressed to the point where your gums have receded and formed periodontal pockets, surgical treatment may be required.

-If you’ve noticed any of the above signs and symptoms, or have been diagnosed with gum disease and are looking for a compassionate and skilled periodontist to help you get your gum disease under control, you’ve come to the right place!
-If you have any questions about periodontics, or would like to schedule an appointment with your Portland periodontist – Dr. David Case at Family Dental Health – give us a call today at (503) 433-3737.
+If you’ve noticed any of the above signs and symptoms, or have been diagnosed with gum disease and are looking for a compassionate and skilled dentist to help you get your gum disease under control, you’ve come to the right place!
+If you have any questions about gum health, or would like to schedule an appointment with your Portland dentist – Dr. David Case at Family Dental Health – give us a call today at (503) 977-3400.